Final Project for applied machine learning

 - For example, you may have to subset the data to see if the result is due to an outlier.
 You can also quote external sources to help understand the data.

 - Please make sure you quantitatively address the question “if you had a different dataset, how robust are the results from the algorithm?”
+(CV can address this)

 Github Code